Nexmo/comms-router/demo-application/README.md

 ## Initialize CommsRouter

-Before using the demo app, you'll need to create a router object, a Queue and an Agent in the CommsRouter via its REST API.
+Before using the demo app, you'll need to create Router, Queue, Agent and Plan objects in the CommsRouter via its REST API.

-Router object must be with an ID equal to the id specified in the *comms.routerId* parameter in _application.properties_ file.
+Router, Queue, Plan objects, must be with an ID equal to the id specified in the *comms.routerId* parameter in _application.properties_ file.

-A Queue object must be with an id set to _queue-demo_.

 An Agent must have a valid address (phone number) where the Nexmo will make a voice call.